meeeeeeeei28/Mei-Portfolio/README.md

 link to the live site https://meeeeeeeei28.github.io/Mei-Portfolio/

 # About me
 Hi, my name is Mei.
-I'm a graduate student stduying Product Design and will graduate this December.
+I'm a graduate student studying Product Design and will graduate this December.

 <img src="Profile-photo.JPG" width="200"/>

-Before I enrolled CMU, I worked as a B2B sales, consultant, and strategist to solve various companies' business problems.
+Before I enrolled at CMU, I worked as a B2B sales, consultant, and strategist to solve various companies' business problems.
-I'm seeking the full-time opportnity such as Product Designer, UX Designer, and Design Strategis where I can utilize my strategic thinking and UX design skills.
+I'm seeking full-time opportunities such as Product Designer, UX Designer, and Design Strategist where I can utilize my strategic thinking and UX design skills.

 # What I hope to learn